-Tara's Organic Ice Cream: Serving the only certified organic ice cream in New Mexico, Tara's brings natural elements into every scoop.
-The owner and chef, Tara Esperanza, has incorporated local ingredients to invent more than 50 out-of-this world flavors, including green-chili pistachio, hibiscus granita, peach agave sorbet, and adzuki bean with black sesame.
+Tara's Organic Ice Cream: Serving the certified organic ice cream, Tara's brings natural elements into every scoop.
+The owner and chef, Tara Esperanza, has incorporated local ingredients to invent more than 80 out-of-this world flavors, including green-chili pistachio, hibiscus granita, peach agave sorbet, and adzuki bean with black sesame.
 You can also purchase organic ice cream brownie sandwiches or cakes at the shop.

 Santa Fe Hemp: At Santa Fe Hemp, you can discover this natural fiber's wide variety of purposes.
 The shop sells everything under the sun, from hemp clothing, hats, bags, and socks to housewares.
 Prices vary by item, but you can feel good about every purchase, as hemp is a highly renewable resource, maturing in a short period of time and requiring no pesticides or herbicides to assist in its growth.

 To search for flights and compare prices to Santa Fe, please use our price-comparison tool.